Residential & Commercial Foundation Repair

 Concrete slabs are one of the most important parts of your home — quite literally, they make up the foundation on which your home rests.
-When slabs become damaged, they need to be repaired by a professional foundation repair company as soon as possible, as ignoring these repairs could cause you to incur even larger financial and emotional costs further down the road.
-To begin, let’s try and answer a simple question upfront: what kinds of issues cause someone to need concrete slab repair?
-There are a variety of reasons why this could be the case, so we will take a few moments to look at some of the most common ones.
+When slabs become damaged, they need to be repaired by a professional foundation repair company as soon as possible, as ignoring these repairs could cause you to incur even larger financial costs further down the road.

-This issue typically occurs with homes built on clay soil, such as those in the southern United States (we’re looking at you, Georgia).
+This issue typically occurs with homes built on clay soil, such as those in the southern United States.
 Clay soil expands and contracts much more than other types of soil, enough to where it could negatively impact the foundation of your home.
 If you start to notice that this is damaging your concrete slabs, consult with a professional right away.

 This is one of the most common causes of damage to concrete, especially if you live in an area that is prone to sinkholes or receives a lot of rain throughout the year in general.
 It occurs when the ground your home is currently situated on can no longer support the weight of the structure any longer.
 This is an issue that needs to be addressed as soon as someone notices it.